Hypopituitarism is an underactive pituitary gland that results in deficiency of one or more pituitary hormones.

 Because the levels of luteinizing hormone and follicle-stimulating hormone fluctuate with the menstrual cycle, their measurement in women may be difficult to interpret.
 However, in postmenopausal women who are not taking estrogen, luteinizing hormone and follicle-stimulating hormone levels normally are high.

-Production of ACTH is usually measured by assessing the response of its target hormone (cortisol) to stimuli, such as a low level of sugar in the blood after an insulin injection.
+Production of ACTH is usually measured by assessing the response of its target hormone (cortisol) to stimuli, such as an injection of synthetic ACTH or a low level of sugar in the blood after an insulin injection.
 If the level of cortisol does not change and the level of ACTH in the blood is normal or low, a deficiency of ACTH production is confirmed.

-When possible, treatment is aimed at removing the cause of the pituitary hormone deficiency, such as a tumor.
-Surgical removal of a tumor is often the most appropriate first treatment, and removal also usually reduces any pressure symptoms and vision problems caused by the tumor.
+When the cause of the pituitary hormone deficiency is a tumor, surgical removal of a tumor is often the most appropriate first treatment.
+Tumor removal also usually reduces any pressure symptoms and vision problems caused by the tumor.
 For all but the largest tumors, surgery can usually be done through the nose (transphenoidal).

 Supervoltage or proton beam irradiation of the pituitary gland can be used to destroy a tumor.
-Large tumors and those that have extended beyond the sella turcica may be impossible to remove with surgery alone.
+Large tumors and those that have extended beyond the bony structure at the base of the brain where the pituitary is located (sella turcica) may be impossible to remove with surgery alone.
 If so, doctors use supervoltage irradiation after surgery to kill the remaining tumor cells.
 Irradiation of the pituitary gland tends to cause a slow loss of pituitary function.
 The loss may be partial or complete.
-Therefore, the function of the target glands is generally evaluated every 3 to 6 months for the first year and yearly thereafter.
+Therefore, the function of the target glands is generally evaluated every 3 to 6 months for the first year and yearly thereafter for at least 10 years after treatment.
 Tumors that produce prolactin can be treated with drugs that act like dopamine, such as bromocriptine or cabergoline.
 These drugs shrink the tumor while also lowering prolactin levels.

 Growth hormone is the one pituitary hormone that is replaced.
 Growth hormone treatment must be given by injection.
 When given to children who have growth hormone deficiency before the growth plates in their bones close, replacement growth hormone prevents them from being exceptionally short.
 Growth hormone is now also being used to treat some adults with growth hormone deficiency to improve body composition, increase bone density, and enhance quality of life.